Codyvanzandt/beautiful-jekyll/_posts/2020-06-14-learning-to-code.md

 You should learn one and then (optionally) pick up the other one later.
 I recommend that you start with Python.
 It's more flexible, more widely used, and it has better offerings for common digital humanities tasks like social network analysis and natural language processing.

-## What Specific Learning Resources Should I Use?
+## What Specific Learning Resources Should You Use?

 #### Python Fundamentals